boaks/zephyr-coaps-client/README.md

 After flashing, the `Thingy:91` starts to blink slow (purple) and after attaching to the mobile-network it switches to green.
 If the LED is switched off, the device is also connected with the plugtest-server of the [Eclipse/Californium Sandbox](https://github.com/eclipse/californium#interop-server).

+**Note:** If the `Thingy:91` starts for the first time in a new area, it may take longer (2-3 minutes) to connect to a mobile network.
+The `Thingy:91` saves then the configuration and the next time, the startup is much faster, if the `Thingy:91` is not relocated too far.

 Press the `Thingy:91`'s call-button (the symbolic "N" in the center of the orange cover).
 The LED should start with blue and changes very fast to lightblue.
 If it is re-attached at the mobile-network, it switches to green.
 And if the response from the server is received, the LED switches off again.
 On error, the LED is switched to red.
 Usually it takes all together 1 second (LTE-M/CAT-M1) and only 2 ip-messages are exchanged.

 (If you use the [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK), then press "Button 1".)